herbertli/NYC-Transit-and-Weather/taxi_readme.txt

 Usage:
 spark2-submit --class PredGreen --master yarn target/scala-2.11/nyc-spark_2.11-0.1.jar <model path> <input path> <output path>

-As of right now, only green taxi works, and predictions are entirely accurate sorry about that!
+As of right now, only green taxi works, and predictions are entirely accurate, sorry about that!